Free the Fern

 In January 2021, Free the Fern was formed when a group of South Vancouver residents became concerned about the spread of invasive plants along the Champlain Heights Trail system.
 In August 2022, Free the Fern Stewardship Society officially incorporated as a nonprofit.

 - To restore the ecology of the Champlain Heights Trail System by removing invasive plants and replanting native plants

 - To promote environmental stewardship through community engagement and education.

 - dedicated 1415 hours

 Free the Fern celebrates diversity and inclusion.
-Just like the forest thrives through diversity, so do we as a society.
-We welcome people of all ages, ethnicities, abilities, sexual orientations, and gender identities to participate in whatever way they are able and willing to.
+Just as the forest thrives through diversity, so do we as a society.
+We welcome people of all ages, ethnicities, abilities, sexual orientations, and gender identities to participate in whatever way they are able and willing to do.

 We are driven by values

 > Community Building

 > Embracing Diversity and Accessibility